What to Eat with Braces the First Week? 20 Easy & Delicious Ideas!

 • Minimize pain and discomfort

-• Prevent damage to brackets or wires
+• Avoid injury to brackets or wire

-How Your Mouth Feels the First Week
+How Your Mouth Feels in the First Week

 SymptomCauseImpact